Nordgaren/Elden-Ring-Debug-Tool/README.md

 # Change Log
 ### Beta 0.6

+* Added target debug tab.
+Work in progress, but gives some basic information.

 * Fixed item list.
 Should be no more duplicates and the categories should make sense.

 * Fixed ash of war selection not updating infusion.